Skip to Main Content

 • Problems walking because of pain, stiff joints, tight muscles, or leg weakness

-• Change in mental status or brain function, such as confusion, decreased alertness, loss of balance, dizziness, disorientation, problems thinking, or impulsive behavior
+• Change in mental status or brain function, such as confusion, decreased alertness, disorientation, problems thinking, or impulsive behavior

 • Loss of feeling in legs and feet because of illness or treatment, such as peripheral neuropathy